Crispy and tender, with tons of flavor, these easy Slow Cooker Carnitas will knock your socks off.

 - Transfer meat and any juices to your slow cooker and return pan to the stove.
 Add a splash of the chicken broth and deglaze the pan over medium-high heat, using a wooden spoon or spatula to scrape all the crispy browned bits off the bottom of the pan.
 Pour everything over the top of the meat in the slow cooker.

 - To the slow cooker, add onions, garlic, lime juice, spices, and enough chicken broth to just cover the top of the meat.
 Cook on high for 3 to 4 hours or low for 7 to 8.
 The meat is ready when it can be easily shredded with a fork.

-- Or broil meat on high for 5 to 10 minutes until crispy.
-Don't leave broiling meat unattended as it can burn very quickly.
+- Or broil meat on high for 5 to 10 minutes until crispy, checking on frequently.
+DO NOT leave broiling meat unattended as it can burn very quickly.

 - After carnitas are done, pop tortillas into the still-hot oven (or cover with a damp paper towel and microwave) until warmed.

 - Top each tortilla with carnitas, chopped cilantro, onion, and a squeeze of lime juice.
 Serve and enjoy!

 This post may contain affiliate links, which means I receive a small commission if you make a purchase using them.
 There is absolutely no additional cost to you.